-Dan Gomez completed his fourth season as the head coach of the storied Western New England University baseball program in 2017.
+Dan Gomez completed his fifth season as the head coach of the storied Western New England University baseball program in 2018.

 The Golden Bears got off to a strong start in 2017, winning seven of eight games at the RussMatt Central Florida Invitational en route to a Top-25 national ranking.
 Western New England went 10-6 in CCC play, earning the No. 3 seed in the CCC Tournament.
 Nine of Gomez's student-athletes earned Academic All-CCC recognition, while seven Golden Bears garnered All-CCC accolades for their performance on the field.
 Sophomore left-handed pitcher Bob Hamel collected All-Region honors from both D3baseball.com and the ABCA, and senior first baseman Dan Morin was selected as the CCC Senior Scholar-Athlete of the Year.

 Gomez led Western New England to a 30-11 (13-3 CCC) record in 2016, the program’s first 30-win campaign since 2013, after being picked fifth in the CCC Preseason Coaches Poll.
 The Golden Bears opened the season on a program-best eight-game winning streak, which resulted in a No. 21 national ranking in the d3baseball.com/NCBWA Poll.

 Western New England went on to clinch the top seed and hosting rights for the CCC Tournament, while six of Gomez’s student-athletes garnered All-Conference recognition.
 Additionally, four players earned NEIBA All-Region accolades, led by senior Eduardo Colmenares’ selection to the second team.
 Freshman lefthander Bob Hamel was rewarded for his impressive freshman campaign, earning ECAC New England Rookie of the Year honors.